BIAPT/awareness-perturbation-complexity-index/experiments/create_a_quantitative_index_of_dynamic_reconfiguration/create_rough_dpli_contrast_indexes/README.md

 ## dPLI Similarity Matrix
 These matrices are used for the first, second and third attempt at making a dpli Dynamic Reconfiguration Index (dpli-dri).

+These result were generated with `ex_10e_validate_dpli_matrices_with_bp`

+We have three similarity matrices we want to create:
+- baseline vs recovery
+- baseline vs anesthesia
+- recovery vs anesthesia

+The similarity matrix was calculated as follow: `sim_matrix = 1 - abs(matrix1 - matrix2)`.
+If the matrix are highly similar channel-wise then they will have similar dPLI values and the max score of 1 will be achieved.
+If the matrix are highly dissimilar in the positive or negative direction we will get a number smaller than 1.
+At the extreme we have one channel a 1 in mat1 and a channel at 0 for mat2 which given 1 - 1 = 0.

 ### WSAS02
 ![WSAS02 dpli Similarity Matrix at Alpha](./.figure/WSAS02_alpha_sim_dpli.png)